What is the Span of Control?

 For example, a manager can manage 4-6 subordinates when the nature of work is complex, whereas, the number can go up to 15-20 subordinates for repetitive or fixed work.

 The term “Span of Control” is popularly used in business management and human resource management.
-Because this term is related to the management and controlling of employees, the meaning of the word “span of control” is the total number of subordinates that a manager or supervisor can manage.
+Because this term is related to the management and controlling of employees, the meaning of the word is the total number of subordinates that a manager or supervisor can manage.

 This was possible because of inexpensive information technology.
 Technology helped in easing out several middle managers’ tasks such as collection and manipulation of operation information.
 Because of this, a manager became capable of managing more subordinates at one time.

 Several factors affect the span of control of a manager, such as the nature of work, capabilities of the manager, capabilities of employees to be managed, and the responsibilities of a manager.
-A span of control can be of two types, such as a narrow span of control and a wide span of control.
-A span of control is narrow when a manager manages 2 to 4 subordinates.
+It can be of two types, such as a narrow and a wide span of control.
+It is considered to be narrow when a manager manages 2 to 4 subordinates.

 Advantages of a narrow span of control.